avranu/Django-Foundry/README.md

 Contributions to DjangoFoundry are always welcome.
 If you find a bug or have a suggestion for improvement, please open an issue.
 Pull requests are also welcome.

 ## License
-DjangoFoundry is released under the BSD 3-Clause License.
-You can find the full text of the license in the [LICENSE.md] file.
+DjangoFoundry is released under the [LICENSE.md](BSD 3-Clause License).